suffolklibraries/lgc/content/collections/events/creative-christmas-workshop.md

     content:
       -
         type: text
-        text: 'Take part in our FREE family drop-in creative workshop with artist Ali Atkins inspired by our collection at Christmas time and make festive decorations together using a variety of sculpture materials to take home.
+        text: 'Take part in the National Horse Racing Museum''s FREE family drop-in creative workshop with artist Ali Atkins inspired by our collection at Christmas time and make festive decorations together using a variety of sculpture materials to take home.
 Suitable for all ages. '
   -
     type: paragraph
     content:
       -
         type: text
-        text: 'NHRM is part of the Suffolk Holiday Activity Programme allowing young people aged 5 - 16 who are eligible for Free School Meals to get a picnic bag lunch from The Bakery in King''s Yard, during this event.
-If you are eligible please email Sarah at '
+        text: 'NHRM is part of the Suffolk Holiday Activity Programme allowing young people aged 5 - 16 who are eligible for Free School Meals to get a picnic bag lunch from The Bakery in King''s Yard during this event.
+If you are eligible, please email Sarah at '
       -
         type: text
         marks: